 Maddie has been an instructor and choreographer at Studio 83 Dance Academy since 2008; and, this is her second year as Studio Director.
 Her routines have received multiple high trophies, placed in the top 10, top 5, and 1st overall, received judge's choice awards (including best choreography and technique), and multiple regional championships.
 Maddie has trained in ballet, pointe, tap, jazz, hip hop and modern dance for more than 20 years.
 She is a graduate of Northern Illinois University, where she majored in dance performance, and spanish language and literature.
 At NIU, Maddie trained with Judith Chitwood, Paula Frasz and Autumn Eckman, and performed in several Northern Dance Theatre shows.
 In addition, she choreographs numerous musical productions for kids and adults throughout the Chicagoland area.
 Maddie continues her training by attending DMI conventions, Tremaine conventions, taking class at Lou Conte, and traveling to New York City each summer to attend the Dance Teacher Summit.
 With her strong passion for dance, nothing is more satisfying than spreading that passion to others.

 Aly graduated from Loyola University of Chicago with a degree in elementary education and a minor in theatre.
-She has pursued her dance training at various studios throughout the Chicagoland area.
+She has trained in ballet, tap, jazz and hip hop, and has been teaching at various studios for over 20 years.
+She keeps up to date on the latest trends by attending local dance conventions and the National Dance Life Teacher conference.
 In addition to teaching, Aly has choreographed many local theater productions for children and adults.
-Aly is thrilled to have created and developed the dance company program here at the Park District.
-Going into its 11th successful season, dancers from the company have competed and performed in multiple venues, inclduing Disney World.
-Aly is proud to say that dancers trained within the company have gone on to dance at Visceral, Ruth Page, Gus Giordano, and the Joffrey Academy.
-She is pleased to share her passion for dance with the community.
+She created and grew the dance program here at the Park District as the studio director for 14 years, and she now serves as the company director.
+Aly is proud to have originated and developed the dance company program, which began in 2007.
+The company gives dancers the opportunity to train at a higher level, and compete and perform in multiple venues, including Disney World!
+Routines choreographed by Aly for the company have taken top overall placements at competitions, as well as multiple judges choice awards.
+Aly is pleased to say that dancers trained within the company have gone on to dance at Visceral, Ruth Page, Gus Giordano, and the Joffrey Academy.
+She can’t wait to continue to share her love of dance with our community!

 Laura Biernacki - Instructor

-Laura is from Vernon Hills, and began dancing at the age of 5.
-She started her training at Dance Academy of Libertyville, and then at Stevenson High School.
-She graduated Cum Laude from Western Michigan University in 2017 with a bachelor of arts in degree in dance, and a minor in sociology.
-Laura is also a certified teacher in Progressing Ballet Technique, founded by Marie Walton-Mahon.
-She has had the pleasure of choreographing dances for Stevenson High School’s Melangé and Concert Dance Companies, while being a member of each of those ensembles.
+Laura Biernacki is from Vernon Hills, and began dancing at the age of 5.
+She graduated cum laude from Western Michigan University, with a B.A. degree in dance, and a sociology minor in 2017.
+She has had the pleasure to choreograph dances for Adali E. Stevenson High School’s Melangé and Concert Dance Companies, while being a member of each of those ensembles.
 While performing with those companies, Laura had the privilege to have worked with Liz Lerman and her Critical Response Process to enhance her dance, “It’s Not Goodbye, I’ll See You Later.”
-She was then awarded Outstanding Senior in Dance and the Prominent Patriot Award for her efforts during that process.
-While at WMU, she has had the honor of performing works by Marlo Martin, Lindsay Thomas and Lew Christensen.
+She was then awarded outstanding senior in dance and the Prominent Patriot Award for her efforts during that process.
+While at WMU, she had the honor of performing works by Marlo Martin, Lindsay Thomas and Lew Christensen.
 Other performance credits include works by Randy Duncan, Autumn Eckman, Isabele Elefson and Paula David.
+Laura is also a certified teacher in Progressing Ballet Technique, founded by Marie Walton-Mahon.
+Recently, she had the pleasure of attending Rhee Gold’s Dance Life Teacher Conference, where she was able to further her dance pedagogy training.
+Laura is so excited to be back at Studio 83 for another year!

 Melissa Gocek - Instructor

-Melissa started taking dance lessons at age 4 at a park district in California, and went on to study at the Round Lake Area Park District Studio of Dance, Northshore School of Dance, Lou Conte Dance Studio, Cincinnati Ballet's Otto M. Budig Academy, the Joffrey Ballet School in New York, and is a proud member of the Chicago National Association of Dance Masters.
-Melissa has been teaching dance for over 17 years, and has choreographed for more than 20 productions, including the Buffalo Grove Park District's own Nutcracker Rhythm and Grace.
-She is absolutely thrilled to be joining the staff again as a regular teacher, and cannot wait to get into the studio!
+Melissa started dancing over 30 years ago at a park district in California, and went on to study at the Round Lake Area Park District Studio of Dance, Northshore School of Dance, Lou Conte Dance Studio, Cincinnati Ballet's Otto M. Budig Academy, and the Joffrey Ballet School in New York.
+A proud member of the Chicago National Association of Dance Masters, she has taught dance for 20 years, and has also choreographed for more than 20 productions, including the Studio 83 Dance Academy’s own Nutcracker Rhythm and Grace.
+Melissa loves working with her students to discover their full potential, and seek out those “ah-ha” moments.

 Gini Griffin - Instructor

-Gini has been dancing for over 30 years, and has trained in ballet, tap, jazz and lyrical.
-She was in the Ripon College Dance Company, and has performed in the Nutcracker multiple times.
-Gini enjoys everything dance, from classes, to performing, to watching.
-Her favorite performances to watch are anything her daughters are in.
-She is very excited to be teaching for the Buffalo Grove Studio of Dance.
+Gini has been dancing for many years, and has trained in ballet, tap, jazz, lyrical and hip hop.
+She was in the Ripon College Dance Company, and has performed in The Nutcracker multiple times.
+Gini enjoys everything dance - from teaching, to training, to performing, to watching.
+She loves watching her students grow as dancers, and is very excited to be teaching for Studio 83 Dance Academy.

-Kathy has been a dance teacher for 40 years.
-She had a studio in the Fox Lake area for 6 years, and then moved to Seattle, where she taught dance at many area community centers, and was the owner and director of Kathy’s Studio of Dance for 34 years.
-Before teaching, she studied at 2 studios in Illinois, and studied ballet with Judith Svalander School of Ballet in nearby Crystal Lake.
-She has been a choreographer for musicals, beauty pageants, pom-pon squads and cheerleaders.
-Kathy is a past member of the Dance Educators of America, and the Professional Dance Teachers Association.
-She teaches preschool dance, ballet, tap, jazz, musical theater, lyrical, tumbling and kickline.
-Kathy has worked for 25 years with Starpower National Talent Competition as a judge and staff member.
-Kathy is also on staff with Manhattan Dance Project (MDP), traveling around the country, hosting classes that are conducted by professional working teachers from today’s dance world.
-MDP helps Kathy keep up and be current in today’s dance techniques.
-Kathy is always most happy when she can pass on her passion of dance to children and adults of all ages.
+Kathy has been a dance teacher for 40 years, and had a studio in the Fox Lake area for 6 years.
+She then moved to Seattle, where she was the owner and director of Kathy’s Studio of Dance and the KSD Dance Company for more than 30 years.
+Before teaching, she studied at 2 Illinois dance studios, and studied ballet with Judith Svalander School of Ballet in Crystal Lake.
+Kathy has been a choreographer for musicals, beauty pageants, pom groups and cheerleaders.
+Many of her competition dances have received first place trophies and overall high ccores.
+Kathy just retired from Starpower Dance Competition, where she was a judge and staff member for them for over 25 years, and currently works for Manhattan Dance Project, which is a dance convention that travels around the country hosting classes with master teachers from today’s dance world.
+Kathy is always most happy when she can pass on her passion to dance to children and adults of all ages.

 Caeli Sievert - Instructor

 Caeli started doing gymnastics and dancing at the age of 3.
-She was a part of the club gymnastics team at the University of Illinois, and has coached gymnastics and tumbling for 20 years.
+She was a competitive gymnast herself, and has continued her passion by coaching for over 20 years.
 Caeli is a former special educator, who put teaching aside to spend time with her children.
-She enjoys watching her children dance at the studio and taking classes herself.
-Caeli is excited to be a part of the staff and looks forward to a wonderful year.
+She coaches competitive gymnastics when she is not teaching at the Studio, and enjoys watching her children dance at the studio, and being a part of the Studio 83 dance company family.
+Caeli is excited to be a part of the staff, and looks forward to a wonderful year.

 Annie Snow - Instructor